sggjon5/DroneBuild-Quad/README.md

 # 🛠️ DroneBuild-Quad
-Documenting a custom quadcopter build completed towards the end of my PhD.
+Documenting a custom quadcopter build completed summer 2025.

 Intended to be comprehensive (but not too boring).
 Any questions, omissions or mistakes please let me know.